Purkersdorf

 Purkersdorf is a municipality in the district of Sankt Pölten-Land District, in the Austrian state of Lower Austria.
 The Sandstein-Wienerwald natural park, a part of the Vienna Woods, is situated on its territory.
 The municipality belonged to Wien-Umgebung District which was dissolved at the end of 2016.

+Transport

+Purkersdorf is located on the Westbahn, on which REX51 and SS50 pass from Wien Westbahnhof to Sankt Poelten / Neulengbach.